 It seemed like every single year Solo Stove would keep making this design bigger and bigger.
-They made the Titan, then the Campfire, and finally the Bonfire!
+They made the Titan, then the Campfire, (which I reviewed here) and finally the Bonfire!
 After seeing the efficiency of the smaller versions, I was excited at the thought of throwing regular firewood into a larger version.
-There was never a need to stoke the smaller versions because they were so efficient.
-And the near smokeless design would be a dream come true in the backyard.
+There was never a need to stoke the smaller versions because they were so efficient, and the near smokeless design would be a dream come true in the backyard.

 Watching that secondary burn across the top of the pit never gets old.
 25 lbs of firewood lasted about three hours and what was left?
 Not much.
 There was a small amount of rain early morning, hence the moisture.
 As you can see below, there is very little unburned wood left.
 On that note, I’d say that the only con I can think of for the Solo Stove Bonfire is that it’s not meant to be left out in the elements uncovered.
 If you want it to maintain its great look (it’s pretty), you’ll need to set it in the garage after you use it.
 It comes with a nice carrying case, so that’s not a huge negative in my book.
 The positive here is that the case makes it easy to haul around and impress people with the design and lack of smoke.